javiserna/Clumpy_Accretion_Model/README.md

 ## Credits

 This model is for exploratory and illustrative purposes only.
-It was inspired by the theoretical and observational framework developed by Tao Ji and Greg Herczeg.
+It was inspired by the work in progress by Tao Ji and Greg Herczeg.